tessercat/daoistic-data/blog/social-media/notes.md

 realizing that you,
 or someone else,
 might not know
-what they're talking about.
+what you're talking about.
-Ignorance is natural,
+Either is fine.
-after all.
+Ignorance is our default state, after all.

 不知知 is
 not acknowledging this realization (of ignorance).
-It's the moral and intellectual certainty of trolls and believers.
+It's the arrogance of trolls and believers.

 病 is *illness* or *fault*
 as a noun,
 or *troubled by*
-as a verb.
+as a verb,
+and 病病 is *troubled by illness or by making mistakes*.

+So it's a warning.
+Ignorance is fine,
+but ignorance and arrogance
-People get in trouble
+get us in trouble
-when they're too sure of themselves.
-Ignorance and arrogance
-get a sharp reminder
-when they suffer the consequence of messing with the unknown.
+when we mess with the unknown.